cbkow/mid-render/README.md

 ## Mimimize to tray

 When you close the app, it will minimize to the system tray.
-Running in minimized state is the recommended state to keep Mid Render on your nodes--it disengages window drawing.
+Running Mid Render minimized on your nodes is reccomended--it disengages window drawing.
 It releases resources to a minimal state, keeping only basic communication, coordination, and a lightweight Rust agent to manage CMD processes.

 ![Mid Render Image](docs/images/explorer_dM0xlpmQs3.png)